Panasonic GH5s vs Sony A7R II

-Arguments in favor of the Sony Alpha A7R II:
+Advantages of the Sony Alpha A7R II:

 - More detail: Has more megapixels (42.2 vs 9.9MP), which boosts linear resolution by 109%.

-- Sharper images: Has stabilization technology build-in to reduce the impact of hand-shake.
+- Sharper images: Has stabilization technology built-in to reduce the impact of hand-shake.

 - More heavily discounted: Has been around for much longer (launched in June 2015).